dtcenter/MET/met/docs/Users_Guide/mode.rst

 }

-Defining a grid and poly masking region is described in Section [subsec:IO_General-MET-Config-Options].
+Defining a grid and poly masking region is described in :ref:`Data I/O MET Configuration File Options<Data IO MET Configuration File Options>`.
 Applying a masking region when running MODE sets all grid points falling outside of that region to missing data, effectively limiting the area of which objects should be defined.

 The grid_flag and poly_flag entries specify how the grid and polyline masking should be applied: